Dwight Peck's personal Web site

 Winter 2006-2007 spent waiting around for winter

 New Year's Day.
-There was a time when horrible hangovers would have kept us in-at-doors on this special day, but now, as the years wear on, we're just seeking out a New Year's venue to get lost and wander in until nightfall.
+There was a time when horrible hangovers would have kept us in-at-doors on this special day, but nowadays we just seek out a New Year's venue to get lost and wander in until nightfall.

 From Les Pralets (1271m) near the top of the Bassins Route de Montagne, already rather late in the day (it is, after all, the day after New Year's Eve), we're planning to walk up onto that fog-enshrouded lump in the middle, but by an unconventional means.